-- This interface onto the rear lane provides vehicular access to the precinct but remains pedestrian friendly. - Any garage must be located on this interface. - Single or double garages or car ports allowed. - The garage door must have a pedestrian entry adjacent and include space for planting. - Glass garage doors are encouraged to promote transparency between public and private and passive surveillance throughout the laneway.
+- This interface onto the rear lane provides vehicular access to the precinct but remains pedestrian friendly.

+- Garages are encouraged to be located in this interface, including single and double garages and car ports. - Garage doors are encouraged to have a pedestrian entry adjacent and include space for planting. - Glass garage doors are preferred.
+This will help promote transparency between public and private and passive surveillance throughout the laneway.

-Neighbourhood Precinct: Materiality
+3.3 Neighbourhood Precinct Materiality